DMV Point System in New JerseyPage Overview

 - By mail with a check or money order to:

 Your New Jersey driver’s license can be suspended by the MVC for a variety of reasons, including getting 12 points or more on your driving record.

 Read more about suspensions on our page devoted to suspended licenses.

 All point violations will always show up on your permanent driver history, but point removal is possible.

 For example, the point totals on your current driver status will go down the longer you go without another ticket, and for each year you go without committing a violation, 3 points will be deducted from your total.

 Organ Donation Survey

-- Enroll in a Driver Improvement Program every 2 years to subtract 3 points from your license.
+- Enroll in a driver improvement program every 2 years to subtract 3 points from your driving record.

-- Every 5 years, you can remove 2 points from your total by completing a Defensive Driving Course.
+- Remove 2 points from your total every 5 years, by completing a defensive driving course.

 Are you currently registered as an Organ Donor?